Glitch-ao/mts-dc-incident-report/README.md

 #### 2. Why didn't automated response trigger for 30 minutes?

 The initial RDP login appeared to use valid credentials and did not generate an automatic response.
-Microsoft Defender only escalated the incident once the attacker began disabling security controls and executing suspicious scripts—these behavioral signals triggered the automated investigation at 08:32 UTC.
+Microsoft Defender only escalated the incident once the attacker began disabling security controls and executing suspicious scripts these behavioral signals triggered the automated investigation at 08:32 UTC.

 #### 3. Was any data accessed or exfiltrated?